J.D., 1976, Howard University

 W. Sherman Rogers is an attorney and a tenured Professor of Law at Howard University School of Law.
 He is also a registered stockbroker, general securities principal, and has life and health insurance licenses.
 During his career, Professor Rogers has taught at six law schools: Miles College Law School, Thurgood Marshall School of Law at Texas Southern University, Howard University School of Law, Brigham Young University School of Law, the UDC David A. Clarke School of Law, and the University of Baltimore School of Law.

 Professor Rogers has taught a number of courses during his career in legal education.
-They include: Corporations; Securities Regulation; Agency, Partnerships and Other Unincorporated Business Organizations; Property; Federal Courts; Conflict of Laws; Entrepreneurship, Law and Policy; Remedies; Title VII Litigation; and Civil Procedure.
+They include: Corporations; Securities Regulation; Agency, Partnerships and Other Unincorporated Business Organizations; Property; Federal Courts; Conflict of Laws; Entrepreneurship, Law and Policy; Remedies; Title VII Litigation; Civil Procedure; and Law, Economics and Capitalism.

 EEOC v.
 Liggett and Meyers, Inc., 690 F.2d 1072 (4th Cir.
 1982);